x

 About 30 minutes down the road, Carmel's Morgan Ashley has lived in Sarasota for six years.
 Helene did not damage her apartment, but Ashley says she is not taking any chances with Milton.

-"I stocked up on water," said Ashley.
+"I stocked up on water," Ashley said.
 "Pots of water.
 The bathtub full."

-In Sarasota, like other parts of the state, gasoline is becoming a major concern, Ashley says.
+In Sarasota, like other parts of the state, gasoline is becoming a major concern, Ashley said.

 "There really hasn't been any gas since I think Monday morning," Ashley said.